-Passing The Gifts of Knowledge
+Passing The Gift of Knowledge

 Recently, she joined a mentoring team organized to facilitate the pre-membership workshop.
-It is a values based workshop that emphasized the importance of passing the gifts received from the project.
+It is a values-based workshop that emphasized the importance of passing the gifts received from the project.
 Both the tangible and intangible gifts like pigs, farm tools and the knowledge from the trainings.

 She is now a different person.
 From being a passive member of the project to a versatile individual geared with confidence, improved skills and knowledge in facilitating, controlled and managed emotions such as shyness and nervousness and able to make many friends.
 A woman passes the Gift of Knowledge.

 A gift for Comundos

 Over the years, Comundos has helped remote communities around the world by teaching critical thinking, media literacy and the use of communication technology.

 To do this effectively, we need your support for computers, translations, courses and social media management.